lasamson/German-English-MT/README.md

 1. Clone this repo `git clone https://github.com/lasamson/German-English-MT`
 2. [Download](https://piazza.com/class_profile/get_resource/jr6ue6jamzn5e7/js50rtixawp4fg) the training and dev data.
 Make a new `./data/iwslt/` folder in the root directory and place all train and dev files there.
+3. [Download](https://umass.box.com/s/jjb74su5o77vkfuhnjgv487j8nyn9m20) the BPE vocab and place it in the `./data/iswlt/` folder
-3. Preprocess and apply BPE to the original dataset: `./scripts/tokenize_and_preprocess_bpe.sh`
+3. Preprocess and apply BPE to the original dataset using the `bpe.32000` vocab file: `./scripts/tokenize_and_preprocess_bpe.sh ./data/iwslt/bpe.32000`
 4. Train and Evaluate our models by using the following script: `./scripts/train_eval.sh {config_file} {exp_name}`, where **config_file** is the location of a model configuraion file located in `./configs/` and **exp_name** is an experiment name.
 An example of training our Transformer model is in the [Training & Evaluating](#training-and-evaluating) Section